Open event at the 45th Chess Olympiad: Round 9

 The main match of the ninth round was the clash between the perfect-scoring team of India and defending champions Uzbekistan, which ended in a 2–2 tie with draws on all boards.
 On board one, Nodirbek Abdusattorov seemed ready for a fight in his game against Gukesh Dommaraju and opted for the Sicilian Defence, Najdorf Variation, but the Indian went for the quieter variation with 6. a4 and game was drawn after 32 moves.
-R Praggnanandhaa was in trouble as Black during the game that opened with the French Defence against Javokhir Sindarov on board three, but he eventually managed to find a way out and hold the position.
+R Praggnanandhaa was in trouble as Black during the game that opened with the French Defence against Javokhir Sindarov on board two, but he eventually managed to find a way out and hold the position.
 Arjun Erigaisi had an opening advantage in the Berlin Defence against Shamsiddin Vokhidov, which he let go away on the 24th move.
 However, the Indian got a clear winning chance three moves before the time control when both players had under two minutes on the clock, but he did not find the winning continuation and missed the opportunity (see diagram).
 After the match, Uzbekistan's captain Vladimir Kramnik commented that he expected more than a draw from the games.
 He said:

 I think we were very close to winning the match, unfortunately... but I'm proud of my guys.
 They really showed that they can play real chess.

 The United States and China joined Uzbekistan in the tie for the second place with a two-point deficit after scoring narrow 2½–1½ victories with three draws and one decisive game.
 The United States triumphed over the host nation Hungary thanks to Leinier Dominguez’s win against Sanan Sjugirov.
 China defeated Iran because of Wei Yi's win over Amin Tabatabaei.
 Ding Liren could have made the victory more convincing had he converted his winning advantage against Parham Maghsoodloo, but he failed to do so and the game was drawn.
 Slovenia cruised to a 3–1 victory over Norway with wins on the top two boards scored by Vladimir Fedoseev and Anton Demchenko.
 Fedoseev scored his fourth win in a row and inflicted the first loss on former World Champion Magnus Carlsen.
 Armenia minimally defeated Germany in a match wherein Gabriel Sargissian was the only one to score a full point in his game with Matthias Blübaum.